berkeleyarabic/flashcards/howtostudy.md

 ## How to study with flashcards

+It is best to use flashcards as part of a language course, so that once you have learned a word, you can have an opportunity to hear it pronounced, and to see it and use it in example sentences.
+If I try to learn words in isolation then I find that I have nothing to connect them to, and they are easily forgotten.

-Generally I learn words Arabic to English first, a few at a time.
-This can be done by taking a few cards out of the deck and learning them separately (like with Mr. Becker's "splits" in eyeVocab).
-Or you can hold the full deck and insert each card just below the top until you've learned it.
-As I go through the cards in this way, I try to guess how long I'll be able to remember each word, and I insert it at a corresponding depth in the deck: harder words go close to the top, easier words go further down.
+When studying with these cards I learn words Arabic to English first.
+To make sure new words are reinforced before moving out of short-term memory, you can take a few cards out of the deck and learn them together as a small group (the approach of memrise.com and eyeVocab).
+Or you can hold the full deck and insert each card just below the top until you've learned it well.
+As I go through the cards in this way, I try to guess how long I'll be able to remember each word, and I insert it at a corresponding depth in the deck: unfamiliar or difficult words go close to the top, familiar or easy words go further down.
 When I feel I have mastered a word I put it at the bottom.

 Eventually I can go through the deck in one pass and guess all the English words correctly.
 At that point I turn the deck over and learn